 Try this experiment with a soda can submarine to find out how a real submarine dives and surfaces.
-This is a quick and easy kitchen science experiment that the kids will want to repeat over and over again!
+This is a fast science experiment that can be completed in less than five minutes and an easy kitchen science experiment that the kids will want to repeat over and over again!

 Making a Soda Can Submarine

 *This post contains affiliate links.
 Please see our disclosure policy.

 This experiment is super easy to set up.
 First, we gathered the following supplies from around the house:

 - A tall vase, bowl, or pot 3/4 full of water